 LH: 3 4 5 4 3 3 3— 4 4 4— 3 1 1— 3 4 5 4 3 3 3 3 4 4 3 4 5—

-Now you have an idea of how to play piano with two hands, we can move on to the next step.
+Now that you have an idea of how to play piano with two hands, we can move on to the next step.

-Build a chord by playing the note that has the same name as the chord you want to play.
+Build a chord by playing the note with the same name as the chord you want to play.
 So for instance, if you want to play a C chord, you start by playing C. Now skip over the next note (D) and play E. Then skip over the next note (F) and play G. You should have this pattern:

 Now build an F chord.
 Start by playing F, skip a note and play A, skip another note and play C. Play all three notes together and you have an F chord.

 Now try a G chord.
 It should look that this:

 Now play a D minor chord, like this:

 Can you hear that it has a different quality than the other chords?
 It sounds kind of sad.
 This means that it’s a minor chord.
 The other chords you played were major chords and they sound happy.